Phase Estimation with Compressed Controlled Time Evolution: Translationally Invariant Compressed Control (TICC)

 More formally, the number of gates in $\Tilde{V}$ (red layers in Fig. \ref{fig:fig2}) will have to scale like the aforementioned $\mathcal{O}(t\text{ polylog}(t N/\epsilon))$ (\ref{eq:rqc_scaling}) scaling of RQC-opt.
 Combining the decomposition factor $\gamma_D$ with the number of control layers $\eta+1$, we arrive at:

 for the number of circuit layers in the full Ansatz after the decomposition of control layers into arbitrary two qubit gates.
-In the large $t$ limit, we recover the same, near-optimal scaling we give for RQC-opt from Eq. \ref{eq:rqc_scaling}.
+In the large $t$ limit $t \gg \gamma_D (\eta+1)$, we recover the same scaling we give for RQC-opt from Eq. \ref{eq:rqc_scaling}.
+Thereby our main contribution to this scaling behaviour is to turn the control overhead factor from being multiplicative to additive in time.
+In the $t \gg \log(1/\epsilon)$ limit, one can also argue that this scaling is near-optimal.
 For a more formal treatment of this scaling bound, we refer the reader to App. \ref{sec:A1}.

 An important thing to note is that the ancilla qubit is unknown to the optimizer.
 It is crucial for the translational invariance that the Ansatz circuit we run the optimization on, does not include an ancilla qubit, because otherwise the ancilla would break the translational symmetry.
 This symmetry is crucial to claim transferability of the optimized gates from small to larger systems.
-Only after the optimization yields optimal the gates $V^*$ and once we want to employ these optimized gates to encode the controlled evolution, we synthesize controlled versions of the gates in $V^* \textbackslash \tilde{V}^*$.
+Only after the optimization yields the optimal gates $V^*$ and once we want to employ these optimized gates to encode the controlled evolution, we synthesize controlled versions of the gates in $V^* \textbackslash \tilde{V}^*$.

 We observe that the choice of Ansatz structure and initial point of the optimization is crucial to the convergence performance of our protocol.
 We choose an Ansatz structure that corresponds to a Hamiltonian decomposition of a form given in Eq. \ref{eq:ham_decomposition}.
 So the layers in $V\textbackslash \Tilde{V}$ subset are in analogy to the anti-commuting Pauli string layers $K_i$.
 As the starting point for the optimization, we choose a Trotterization of such a decomposition for the $\Tilde{V}$ layers and choose the corresponding $K_i$ strings for the initialization of $V\textbackslash \Tilde{V}$ layers.
 The specifics of this Trotterization (i.e. splitting order, time steps in each layer etc.) depends on the number of layers chosen for the TICC Ansatz circuit.